 If you decide to travel to Sudan:

-Last Update: Reissued with updates to Travel Advisory Level, U.S. government restrictions on personnel, and “If you decide to travel” section.
+Last Update: Reissued with updates to Travel Advisory Level, U.S. government restrictions on personnel, and information on Civil Unrest.